Jury on Jelani Maraj child rape case deliberates

 An alternate juror, now dismissed, said he would have acquitted Maraj because he didn’t think there was enough evidence.

-A Nassau County jury deciding the fate of rap superstar Nicki Minaj’s brother — who is on trial for raping his stepdaughter in their Baldwin home in 2015 — did not reach a verdict on Wednesday, its first day of deliberations.
+A Nassau County jury deciding the fate of rap superstar Nicki Minaj’s brother — who is on trial on charges of raping his stepdaughter in their Baldwin home in 2015 — did not reach a verdict on Wednesday, its first day of deliberations.

 The panel of four women and eight men began considering whether or not Jelani Maraj, 38, sexually assaulted the girl, beginning when she was 11 years old, repeatedly between April and November 2015 while her mother was at work.

 Maraj, arrested Dec.
-1, 2015, was charged with predatory sexual assault against a child, which carries a maximum punishment of life in prison, as well as second-degree course of sexual conduct and acting in a manner likely to injure a child.
+1, 2015, was charged with predatory sexual assault against a child, which carries a maximum punishment of life in prison, and with second-degree course of sexual conduct and acting in a manner likely to injure a child.
 He’s free on $100,000 bail.

 Newsday does not publish the names of alleged sexual abuse victims.